Automobile engine replacement

-A replacement automobile engine is an engine or a major part of one that is sold individually without any other parts required to make a functional car (for example a drivetrain).
+A replacement automobile engine is an engine or a major part of one that is sold alone, without the other parts required to make a functional car (for example a drivetrain).
 These engines are produced either as aftermarket parts or as reproductions of an engine that has gone out of production.

 Use

 Replacement engines are used to replace classic car engines that are in poor condition or broken, or to install a more powerful or more fuel efficient engine in a vehicle.
 Replacement engines are often used to make old cars more reliable for daily driving.
 Classic car hobbyists may also install reproductions of a rare powerplant in a classic car (this is most often seen in Mopar muscle cars that have the 426 Hemi installed into them).

 Aftermarket engines are used in many forms of motorsport.
 Some late model racecar series use "crate engines" many of which are made by independent firms.
 This ensures that drivers all have similarly powered racecars.
 Legends and Allison Legacy Series cars also use sealed crate motors.